CABOMETYX Advanced Kidney Cancer black male patient portrayal

 *

-Sunitinib is a medication used to treat adults with advanced kidney cancer.
+Sunitinib is a prescription medication used to treat adults with advanced kidney cancer.

 Median is the middle value in a set of measurements—for some, it was shorter; for others, longer.